upgrades-migrations/preupgrade-assistant/doc/module_writing_tutorial/04_fix_issue/README.md

 and ensure it is applied during the post-upgrade phase.
 Additionally shows how to prepare post-upgrade script that will install an rpm.

-The modul has various possible outputs, to show how various results could be combined in one module.
-So you can find inside some useful simple constructions that are oftenly used in many other already existing modules.
+The module has various possible outputs, to show how various results could be combined in one module.
+So you can find inside some useful simple constructions that are frequently used in many other already existing modules.
 Some parts of this module (e.g. post-upgrade script) are presented in more simple way in following templates.